Contemporary knowledge about God, Evolution, and the meaning of human life.

 So everyone needs one’s own methods at the given moment.
 And the fact that some people have gathered for having a class in yoga does not mean that all of them will come together to Perfection.
 No, they may go a part of the Path together, and after that most of them will disperse in search for their own ways.
 And again they will make both correct and erroneous steps, suffer because of the latter, watch mistakes of other people, learn from their mistakes — which is not as painful as learning from our own mistakes.

 No one has a right to coerce someone else to go a certain path, because everyone is free to choose one’s own path!
-God, in particular, precisely declared it through the Quran: there must be no compulsion in religion! .
+God precisely declared it through the Quran: there must be no compulsion in religion! .

 … There are various schemes reflecting regularities in man’s spiritual growth.
 There are schemes of psychotypes expounded by Gurdjieff , or the scheme given by Yukteswar , or the stages of psychogenesis described in the Bhagavad Gita .